 She told me later that her parents had told her to steer clear of me at school.

 "My mum said that nobody really knew where you came from.
 And that you might be dangerous."
+"Why didn't you listen to her?"
+I asked.

 "Because nobody knew where you came from, Simon!
 And you might be dangerous!"